 The region's rainfall varies from year to year, causing droughts and floods that result in deaths along with social and economic shocks.
 South Asia also faces water-related environmental problems-shrinking glaciers, soil erosion, pollution, groundwater degradation-and trans-boundary issues that put pressure on the availability of water.
 South Asia's renewable freshwater resources are about 1,200 cubic meters per capita.
 Withdrawals of freshwater are high, and many aquifers are overexploited as subsidized electricity makes pumping of water cheap.
 Many of the rivers in the region are shared across borders.
 Bangladesh, Bhutan, India, Nepal and Pakistan, share 20 major rivers.
 Conflicting claims over shared water resources is a major security challenge in the region.
 This requires mediation and dispute resolution for water sharing between countries and communities.
 Though the increased scarcity of water has been a source of many tensions and conflicts in the region, there has also been recognition for the need for regional cooperation.
 The many treaties, protocols and conventions are proof for this.
 Groundwater is the primary source of water for drinking and irrigation in South Asia.
 Adequate management in terms of quantity and quality is critical to ensure access to safe drinking water.
 Access to drinking water is reduced either by a shortage in the quantity of water or by the deterioration of the water quality of aquifers.
-Groundwater quality issues are also widespread in the region.
-This is due to untreated wastewater in urban areas or to the seepage of irrigation water into the aquifers.
 In addition, natural contamination of groundwater with arsenic and other metals such as fluoride is common throughout Bangladesh, as well as in India, Nepal and Pakistan.
 In the last decade, Bangladesh has lost nearly a fifth of its safe drinking water sources due to natural arsenic contamination of groundwater.
 Arsenic impact on food security may eventually turn out to be a trickier problem for Bangladeshis (and other countries if the problem also exists there) to manage.